Child Sex Crime Victims' Private Info Left In Public Court Docs

 CHICAGO (CBS) — Cook County officials left the personal information of child sex crime victims in public court records, violating a state law that requires those details be kept hidden.

-The person charged with protecting those victims’ privacy in the records, Court Clerk Dorothy Brown, refused to restrict access to them for more than a month after being told about of the problem.
+The person charged with protecting those victims’ privacy in the records, Circuit Court Clerk Dorothy Brown, refused to restrict access to them for more than a month after being told about the problem.

 Brown’s office only sealed the records CBS 2 found after the Cook County Chief Judge’s office and State’s Attorney’s office stepped in.
 State’s Attorney Kim Foxx threatened to sue Brown over her inaction, according to a letter obtained by CBS 2.